Zanelle1705/Corigine_Assignment-/README.md

 ```bash
 docker run --rm corig N
 ```

+I have also tested and confirmed it on *Docker Playground*.

 ### Program Description

 I have attempted four ways to solve the numerical algorithmic problem which I will discuss and also the reasons why I have selected the final method for my submission.
 In my actual script *(fibonacci-term.py)* all four algorithms are present; However, the methods' which I am not using are commented out.
 Additionally, comments are used to clearly label the methods.